 Garden Café serves great salads, sandwiches and smoothies.
-There is a gorgeous patio and a book exchange for book worms like me.
+There is a gorgeous patio and a book exchange for book worms.

-Granada is at about one hour drive from Managua.
-The best way to get there from Managua airport is either by shuttle bus (you will find many companies offering this service as soon as you walk out of the arrivals terminal) or by private taxi.
-A taxi from Managua airport to Granada should cost in the range of $30 USD – make sure to haggle the price a bit before getting in the car.
+Granada is about one hour drive from Managua.
+The best way to get there from Managua airport is either by shuttle bus (you will find many companies running the service as soon as you walk out of the arrivals terminal) or by private taxi, which should cost in the range of $35 USD – make sure to haggle the price a bit before getting in the car.

-To get to Granada from Leon you need to take a chicken bus to Managua and change there.
+If you are traveling from Leon, you’ll need to take a chicken bus to Managua and change there.
 The overall trip takes around 2 hours.